-Electromagnetic interference (EMI) is broadly defined as the electrical or magnetic interference that degrades or damages the integrity of a signal or the components and functionality of electrical equipment.
+Electromagnetic interference (EMI) is broadly defined as electrical or magnetic interference that degrades or damages the integrity of a signal or the components and functionality of electrical equipment.
 Electromagnetic interference; which encompasses radio frequency interference, is normally broken into two broad areas:

 Narrowband emissions are usually man-made and limited to a tiny area of the radio spectrum.
-The hum that power lines make are a good example of a narrowband emission.
+The hum that power lines make is a good example of a narrowband emission.
 They may be continuous or sporadic.

 The electromagnetic interference that EMI filters deal with can be caused in a number of ways.
-Inside of an electrical device the interference can be generated by impendence opposition to current, in interconnected wiring.
+Inside of an electrical device, the interference can be generated by impendence opposition to current, in interconnected wiring.
 It can also be generated by voltage variances in conductors.
 EMI is produced externally by cosmic energy, such as solar flares, power or telephone lines, appliances, and power cords.
 A significant portion of electromagnetic interference is generated along and carried by power lines to equipment.
 Electromagnetic interference filters can be either devices or internal modules that are designed to reduce or eliminate these types of interference.

-Without delving into the hard science, most electromagnetic interference is in the high frequency range.
-This simply means that if the signal was measured, as a sine wave for example, the cycles would be very close together.
+Without delving into the hard science, most electromagnetic interference is in the high-frequency range.
+This simply means that if the signal was measured, as a sine wave, for example, the cycles would be very close together.
 An EMI Filter has two types of components that work together to suppress these signals: capacitors and inductors.

 For more information about Astrodyne TDI's EMI Filters, please visit us HERE.

 Credit: By Eric Dontigney; Updated April 24, 2017